November 16, 2024

 Or you could say they're a group of hypermobility patients who have all this other stuff.
 So we found out that all of the patients improved just about all this stuff, 49 63 percent after treatment, all of that stuff.

-Well, if they got Ehlers Danlos Syndrome and they got all this stuff, you already knew that patients wouldn't have that.
+Well, if they got Ehlers Danlos Syndrome and they got all this stuff, you already knew that patients would have that.
 But if I fix their pelvic veins and all that stuff gets better, guess what?
 That means that the link between hypermobility and all that stuff could be veins and blood return.
 Well, other people figured out that blood return were a problem, was a problem.

 So, finally the exciting part I think that part is exciting, but here's, here's something really exciting.